 How nu-x® Uses Terpenes

 At nu-x®, we use the same process to extract terpenes from hemp that we use to extract CBD.
-Our process, called super-cooled ethanol extraction, involves blasting super-cooled ethanol over plant material to remove the terpenes from the plant matter.
-Then, we use a number of vaporization chambers to remove the ethanol and leave nothing but pure terpenes behind.
+Our approach, called super-cooled ethanol extraction, involves blasting super-cooled ethanol over plant material to remove the terpenes from the plant matter.
+Then, we use several vaporization chambers to remove the ethanol and leave nothing but pure terpenes behind.
 This is a similar process to how some perfumers make fragrances.

 Using this process allows us to keep the natural flavors of our hemp plants in our final products.
 We also don’t use any artificial flavorings or additives in any of our products.
 As a result, terpenes are the only flavoring that we use for our CBD extracts.

-Once you understand what terpenes do, you’ll be able to identify which CBD products are the best for your specific needs.
-If you want to browse some of the terpenes available in our products, you can them out here.To learn more, shop CBD products here.
+Now that you understand what terpenes do, you’ll be able to decide which CBD products are the best for your specific needs.
+Click the shop link to discover some of our most popular CBD items.